cboulanger/bibliograph/readme.md

   with bibliographies and library collections easy and fun.
 - allows researchers, librarians, teachers and students work together online without having to install software locally.
-- is fully open source and free to download and install.
+- is fully open source and free to download, install, use and adapt to your particular need.

 Bibliograph can be used by